MicrosoftDocs/windows-dev-docs/windows-apps-src/design/basics/commanding-basics.md

 ### When to confirm or undo actions

-No matter how well-designed the user interface is and no matter how careful the user is, at some point, all users will perform an action they wish they hadn't.
-Your app can help in these situations by requiring the user to confirm an action, or by providing a way of undoing recent actions.
+No matter how well-designed your application's UI is, all users perform an action they wish they hadn't.
+Your app can help in these situations by requiring confirmation of an action, or by providing a way to undo recent actions.

 :::row:::
     :::column:::